basp-group/SARA-adaptive-PPD/README.md

 The code also uses a set of MATLAB scripts, published
 > A. Onose, A. Dabbech and Y. Wiaux, [An accelerated splitting algorithm for radio-interferometric imaging: when natural and uniform weighting meet](http://dx.doi.org/10.1093/mnras/stx755), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, 469(1):938-949, 2017.

-The version of the codes released when the paper was published are available on the `v0` branch.
+**Note**: The version of the code released with the paper publication is available on the `v0` branch.

 **Setup**: if needed, configure the paths in `minimalist_script.m` before running.